Competency Based Instrument Rating

 Competency Based Instrument Rating - CBIR

-• you have at least a PPL(A)
+Be in possession of at least a PPL(A)

-• ideally, you have an (extended) EASA Class 2 medical certificate
+Ideally in possession of an (extended) EASA Class 2 medical certificate

-• you are preferably at least 17 years old
+Preferably at least 17 years of age

-• adequate knowledge of English as well as mathematics and physics
+Sufficient knowledge of English as well as mathematics and physics

 Course structure and organization

 All theory courses consist of a distance learning phase (self-study at your own pace) and a short half-day session per subject (morning or afternoon) based on question-and-answer to check your basic knowledge.
-These half-day sessions are scheduled over 5 consecutive working days, as shown here or at the bottom of this page.
-This training, also known as Revision & Brush Up, is mandatory as required by the Dutch Human Environment and Transport Inspectorate (ILT).
-The exams are taken after the completion of each module.
-Exam sittings are monthly in our on-site examination centre.
+These half-day sessions are scheduled over 5 consecutive working days, as shown here as stated at the bottom of this page.
+This training, also referred to as the “Revision & Brush Up,” is mandatory as required by the Dutch Human Environment and Transport Inspectorate (ILT).
+After completion of each module, the examinations will follow.
+These are conducted monthly at our own in-house examination centre.

-Nowadays, the Revision & Brush Up Course can be taken via our virtual classroom environment through live webinars.
+Nowadays, the Revision & Brush up Course can be taken via our virtual classroom environment through live webinars.
 This means that you can participate from your home and no longer have to come to Arnhem.

 Before the course, you will need to complete a refresher module on basic math and physics.
 There will be a mandatory test at the end of the module.